top of page

 Three Articles on the Root of Planetary Strength and Vision in Vedic Astrology

-This three-part series explores Mūlatrikona, the root trine of planetary essence, and its central role in defining strength, perception, and cosmic order in Vedic astrology.
+This three part series explores Mūlatrikona, the root trine of planetary essence, and its central role in the doctrine of planetary strength and perception in Vedic astrology.

 Included in the series:

-Explains the philosophical and geometric foundation of Mūlatrikona, placing it within the solar and lunar cross of perception and the dynamic between exaltation and debilitation.
+Explains the philosophical and geometric foundation of Mūlatrikona and places it within the solar and lunar cross of perception, together with the dynamic between Exaltation and Debilitation.

-Examines each planet in depth, showing how elemental structure, planetary relationships, and exaltation dynamics define the Root Trine as the anchor of dignity and meaning.
+Examines each planet in depth and explains how elemental structure works through planetary relationships, as Exaltation dynamics are placed inside the larger doctrine of the Root Trine as the anchor of dignity and meaning.

-Extends the study of Mūlatrikona into the geometry of planetary sight, integrating the Indian and Hellenistic doctrines of aspect and perception through the interplay of Fire and Air.
+Extends the study of Mūlatrikona into the geometry of planetary sight and integrates the Indian and Hellenistic doctrines of aspect and perception through the interplay of Fire and Air.

-Together, these essays form a complete study of planetary roots and vision, showing how the doctrine of Mūlatrikona connects rulership, aspect, and the metaphysics of light into a unified vision of cosmic intelligence.
+These essays present a complete study of planetary roots and vision.
+They explain how the doctrine of Mūlatrikona joins rulership and aspect to the metaphysics of light and opens into a unified vision of cosmic intelligence.

-The forthcoming book on Rāśi Dṛṣṭi will expand these findings, uncovering how Rāśi Dṛṣṭi and Graha Dṛṣṭi are distinct yet ontologically compatible doctrines of sight.
-The Cross of Perception proves especially revealing in this context, clarifying how the zodiac itself participates in the act of seeing.
-The book will build upon the insights established here and extend them to the aspect doctrine preserved in the Jaimini Upadeśa Sūtras, one of the most enigmatic, fragmentary, and misunderstood texts in the astrological tradition.
+The forthcoming book on Rāśi Dṛṣṭi will expand these findings and explain how Rāśi Dṛṣṭi and Graha Dṛṣṭi can be understood as distinct but ontologically compatible doctrines of sight.
+The Great Archetypal Cross of Perception is central in this context and clarifies how the zodiac itself participates in the act of seeing.
+The book will build upon the insights established here and extend them to the aspect doctrine preserved in the Jaimini Upadeśa Sūtras, one of the most enigmatic texts in the astrological tradition, whose fragmentary state has made it particularly vulnerable to misunderstanding.

 Price: €18